 Stay and Pray Liturgies

-During Advent, some of our classes have been leading us in Stay and Pray liturgies.
-Parents have come along to join us in a special time of prayer and reflection where we have been thinking about the true meaning of Christmas and how we can prepare our hearts and make room for Jesus this Advent and Christmastime.
+During Advent and Lent, some of our classes have been leading us in Stay and Pray liturgies.
+Parents have come along to join us in a special time of prayer and reflection where we have been thinking about the true meaning of Christmas and Easter and how we can prepare our hearts and make room for Jesus.

 Who was St Vincent De Paul?

 St.Vincent DePaul was born in France, 24th April 1581.
 He became a priest and dedicated himself to serving the poor.